microsoft/praxxis/README.md

 - python 3.6 or above

 ### Installation

-git clone this repo, and run
+to install, simply run
 ```
-pip install .
+pip install praxxis
 ```
-or
+or, for development mode clone the repo and run
 ```
 pip install -e .
 ```
-for development mode.